Last chance! I found 17 Prime Day monitor deals up to $400 off — the best for gaming, productivity and more

 The Samsung 49-inch Odyssey G9 curved gaming monitor is an absolute behemoth.
 If you're lucky enough to have a space to fit it, you can truly immerse yourself in a wraparound of its expansive curved display.
 Plus, it boasts G-Sync and AMD FreeSync Premium Pro compatibility, along with a 240Hz refresh rate.
 For just $749, it's a crazy good deal for gamers to take advantage of.

-The Samsung Odyssey OLED G9 ticks all the right boxes when it comes to gaming and productivity, and with this near-$400 discount, it's just got more kudos.
+The Samsung Odyssey OLED G9 ticks all the right boxes when it comes to gaming and productivity, and with this over-$400 discount, it's just got more kudos.
 Expect an ultra-wide 49-inch dual-QHD (5,120 x 1,440) OLED panel, 240Hz refresh rate, 0.03ms response time, immersive 1800R curvature and even Samsung TV Plus features to binge your way through shows.

 For a curved ultra-wide OLED display, you'll want to check out this LG UltraGear 34GS95QE, especially now that it's under $1,000!
 With its 34-inch WQHD 1400p resolution, 240Hz refresh rate and ultra-fast 0.03 response time, this is a wicked monitor for all PC gaming.
 Its 800R curve also makes everything on screen more immersive, while Nvidia G-Sync and AMD FreeSync Premium Pro support offer tear-free gameplay.
 If you're a fan of a white PC setup, then this will do the trick.